sagesharp/gnome-online-coc/gnome-code-of-conduct-moderator-guidelines.md

 A community member who is the target of harassment or discrimination may want to file a report to the GNOME online Code of Conduct committee.
 Please tell them they are welcome to do so, and point them to the [Reporter Guidelines](LINK).
 Submit your own report as soon as you can.

-### Safe and simple incidents
+### Safe and minor incidents

+You may observe or receive a report of a minor incident.
+If it is safe to intervene, you may issue a private warning.
+Warnings should only be issued for minor violations of the Code of Conduct.

-If you observe an ongoing incident and it is safe and simple to intervene, privately contact the reported person:
+Privately contact the reported person:

  * Point out the inappropriate behavior.
 "Please don't say 'hey guys' to address the community."
  * Explain how their behavior impacts others.
-"The word 'guys' makes women and non-binary community members feel excluded."
+"The word 'guys' makes some women and non-binary community members feel excluded."
  * Allow them some time to react.
+Common emotions you might see are defensiveness, denial, blame shifting, seeking reassurance, blaming themselves, or manipulation.
  * Don't reassure them, but instead focus on getting them to agree to change their behavior.
  * Call them in.
 "I need your help making our community welcoming to everyone."
  * Ask them to agree to a behavioral modification plan.
 "Can you agree not to use the phase 'hey guys' in the community chat?"
+ * If they cannot agree to the behavioral modification plan or they wish to contest the report, tell them to [contact](LINK to reporter guidelines) the GNOME online Code of Conduct committee
  * Tell them not to contact the impacted person.
 If they want to apologize, accept the apology on behalf of the impacted person.

 Once you've had a discussion with the person privately, send a public note to the community: